A Lot of Things Different: Kenny Chesney version

 "A Lot of Things Different" was recorded by American country artist Kenny Chesney in 2002 and appeared on his album, No Shoes, No Shirt, No Problems.

 It was released in September 2002 as the third single from Chesney's album No Shoes, No Shirt, No Problems.
-The song reached number 6 on the US Billboard Hot Country Singles & Tracks chart in 2003.
+The song reached No. 6 on the US Billboard Hot Country Singles & Tracks chart in 2003.
 Before Chesney's version was released, Anderson had recorded the song on his 2001 album of the same name.
-Chesney also used his rendition of the song as the b-side to his 2002 single "The Good Stuff".
+Chesney also used his rendition of the song as the B-side to his 2002 single "The Good Stuff".

 Chart performance

-"A Lot of Things Different" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of September 7, 2002.
+"A Lot of Things Different" debuted at No. 60 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of September 7, 2002.